Multiple Chemical Sensitivity

 People can become sensitive to chemicals after a major chemical exposure or after long-term, low-level exposure to chemicals, e.g. pesticides.
 Chemical sensitivity can also occur after a virus or other illness, or with hormonal disturbances, e.g. during or after pregnancy.
 Some people are genetically susceptible.
 People with allergic illnesses such as hay fever or asthma appear to be more likely to be sensitive to chemicals.

-Doctors test for chemical sensitivity with sublingual drops, intradermal injections and/or exposure in a booth.
+There is no accurate testing for chemical sensitivity.
 Immune tests often show abnormalities.
 Food sensitivities are usually tested for with an elimination diet and food challenges.

 The main treatment is to avoid the chemicals or other substances that cause symptoms.